tanupoo/unzipx/README.md

 - some zip software (e.g. mac, /usr/bin/zip) doesn't set utf-8 bit
   even when the encoding of the filename is in utf-8.

+- when the filename contains some combining charactors, you will see the collapse filename.
+It happens whe you use a dum terminal.

 ## Strategy

 So, firstly this unzipx checks the utf-8 flag in flag_bits of zipinfo.